What are VA Alterations & Repairs Loans?

 - On cash-out refinances, any unused contingency reserves – whether financed or self-funded by the Veteran at closing – may either be applied as a principal reduction once the renovation work has been completed or may be disbursed to the Veteran at the Veteran’s discretion

-- All permits should be pulled immediately after loan closing, work should commence within thirty (30) days’ of loan closing, work should not cease for any thirty (30) day period, and must be completed within 120 days of loan closing
+- All permits should be pulled immediately after loan closing, work should commence within thirty (30) days’ of loan closing, work should not cease for any thirty (30) day period, and the lender will determine the length of time allowed for completion of the work

 Draw Process of VA Alterations & Repairs Loans